-The protection bits are stored in Non Volatile Flash cells, that are read once at reset and stored in 5 Volatile registers.
+The protection bits are stored in Non Volatile Flash cells inside IFLASH module, that are read once at reset and stored in 4 Volatile registers.
 Before they are read from the Non Volatile cells, all the available protections are forced active during reset.

-The protections can be programmed using the Set Protection operation (see Flash Control Registers paragraph), that can be executed from all the internal or external memories.
+The protections can be programmed using the Set Protection operation (see Flash Control Registers paragraph), that can be executed from all the internal or external memories except from the Flash itself.